flexiblepower/flexiblepower.github.io/technology2_efpi.md

 ---
 layout: page
-permalink: /technology/fpai/
+permalink: /technology/efpi/
-title: The Flexible Power Application Infrastructure
+title: The Energy Flexibility Platform & Interface
-titleGreen: Flexible Power Application Infrastructure
+titleGreen: Energy Flexibility Platform & Interface
 modified: 29-9-2014
 tagline: PowerMatcher Technology
-tags: [FPAI, Smart Appliances, Operating System, Standard, Interface]
+tags: [EF-Pi, Smart Appliances, Operating System, Standard, Interface]
 parent: technology
 summary: A more detailed explanation on the Flexible Power Application Infrastructure; an operating system and platform for easily connecting a multitide of devices and apps.
 image:
-  feature: /images/site/technology_fpai_main.jpg
+  feature: /images/site/technology_FPAI_main.jpg
-  thumbnail: /images/site/technology_fpai.jpg
+  thumbnail: /images/site/technology_FPAI.jpg
 ---

-The Flexible Power Application Infrastructure (FPAI) provides a runtime environment that makes it possible to quickly design and implement new energy services and smart appliances.
-FPAI enables easy deployment and configuration of ‘Energy Apps’ and device drivers, and provides easy interaction through the Energy Flexibility Interface.
-Now device manufacturers can write generic device drivers for their appliances that can be used by any Energy App that runs on FPAI.
-Also any Energy App that is developed on FPAI can make use of all available drivers.
+The Flexible Power Application Infrastructure (EF-Pi) provides a runtime environment that makes it possible to quickly design and implement new energy services and smart appliances.
+EF-Pi enables easy deployment and configuration of ‘Energy Apps’ and device drivers, and provides easy interaction through the Energy Flexibility Interface.
+Now device manufacturers can write generic device drivers for their appliances that can be used by any Energy App that runs on EF-Pi.
+Also any Energy App that is developed on EF-Pi can make use of all available drivers.

 # The Energy Flexibility Interface